 Indeed, when responding to my article on the Casebook Censorship Forum on 30 November 2016, Hainsworth referred to 'a possible cameo of Farquharson in Logan, unmentioned by David.'
 The reason I hadn't mentioned it was because it was so weak and was only presented by Hainsworth as being 'possible' and anything's possible so what could I have said?
 What I can't understand is how Hainsworth and his co-author can suddenly decide four years later that it is now definite when nothing has changed.

-The only reason Hainsworth thinks Hardcastle was based on Farquharson, it seems, was because Hardcastle was described as 'a clever young man' but had 'too much venom in his speeches'.
+The only reason Hainsworth thinks Hardcastle was based on Farquharson, it seems, is because Hardcastle was described as 'a clever young man' but had 'too much venom in his speeches'.
 To a fair minded reader this could probably describe every single youngish MP in the House of Commons at the time (and Farquharson was 31 years old in 1888) but, in any case, there's no reason for the fictional Hardcastle to have been based on any real life MP, let alone Farquharson, other than in Hainsworth's overactive imagination.
 All Hainsworth did in his first book was ask: 'Is the ‘venom’ a veiled reference to the 1893 libel case Farquharson lost that seems to have tarnished his reputation, even in death?'.
 No answer was provided and no reason was given to think that a description of a clever young member of parliament with venom in his speeches would bring to anyone's mind Henry Farquharson.

 Yet, this is one of three 'insider facts' that the authors tell us can be found in Logan's book!